WebexCC-SA/TroubleshootingSummit/docs/main/AIAgentTrack_Mission1.md

 ### Task 2.
 Test your AI Agent

 1. Click on **Preview** and testing the AI Agent to understnad how it behaives using Chat channel.
 You can start the conversation with: **"I need flower for my friend"**<span class="copy-static" title="Click to copy!" data-copy-text="I need flower for my friend"><span class="copy"></span></span> and try to customize you order.
+Please be aware that you still haven't configured the order creation and email confirmation functionalities.
+For now, just test the flower selection and price calculation.
 ![Profiles](../graphics/Lab1_AI_Agent/2.59.gif)

 2. Click on **Preview** and testing the AI Agent to understnad how it behaives using Voice channel.
 You can start the conversation with: **"I need flower for my friend"**<span class="copy-static" title="Click to copy!" data-copy-text="I need flower for my friend"><span class="copy"></span></span> and try to customize you order.
-> **Note:** This Lab is being conducted in a classroom with approximately 30 attendees.
-> Environmental factors, such as background noise and other attendees speaking next to you, may affect the response accuracy.
-> For best results, it is **strongly recommended to use computer headphones**, if available.

 ![Profiles](../graphics/Lab1_AI_Agent/2.60.gif)